 I am an assistant professor in the Information Systems group at Eindhoven University of Technology.
 I received a Ph.D. degree from School of Computer Science at University of Manchester.
 I worked as an assistant professor in Econometrics Institute at Erasmus University Rotterdam, as a Postdoc researcher in the Algorithmics group at TU Delft, in the Computational Intelligence group at TU Clausthal (Germany).
 I also worked as a faculty research assistant in the Institute for Advanced Computer Studies at University of Maryland, College Park, USA.

-I am doing Prescriptive AI (Artificial Intelligence) for decision support.
-I design systems and derive best decision-making solutions using AI technology.
-I build innovative solutions using techniques from data mining and machine learning, algorithmic design, mathematical modelling, and applied game theory.
-I enjoy optimizing decision making with big data, designing efficient algorithms, conducting simulations, and developing models and mechanisms involving cooperative or self-interested players.
+I am doing Prescriptive AI (Artificial Intelligence) for decision making.
+I design systems and derive best decision-making solutions using AI methods, such as autonomous agents and multi-agent systems, data mining and machine learning.
+I enjoy optimizing decision making with big data, by merging knowledge-based and data-driven decision models through machine learning, conducting simulations, and developing mechanisms involving cooperative or self-interested players.
 The application domains of my current research include e-commerce, transportation and logistics, manufacturing, and sharing economy.

 “Fair task allocation in transportation”, co-authored with Charlie Ye and Rommert Dekker, was selected by Omega: The International Journal of Management Science as “Best Paper Award for 2017”.